Contact@bamboonutritionrd.com | (573) 343-4017

 Avoidant Restrictive Food Intake Disorder (ARFID)

+ARFID, is characterized by intensely restrictive or selective patterns of eating that are not connected with body image or the desire to lose weight, but nonetheless can seriously impact one’s life.
 Although many children go through phases of picky or selective eating, a person with ARFID does not consume enough calories to grow and develop properly and, in adults, to maintain basic body function.
-ARFID can also result in problems at school or work, due to difficulties eating with others and extended times needed to eat.

 Other